Ranamalsingh12/Ranamalsingh12/README.md

 So, What is <strong>Blockchain</strong>?
 Blockchain is shared, distributed database shared among multiple nodes on a computer network.
 As its namesake Blockchain records data as a chain of blocks. <a href="https://medium.com/@ranams99911/a-simple-guide-to-blockchain-and-how-it-works-3a9b58d9d548" >Read More ....</a>

 </p>
-<p>My Upcoming articles will be on WEB3, Ethereum Virtual Machine So please connect with me so I can Update you</p>
 <br/>

 ## ⚡ Technologies